zyedidia/lfi/README.md

 configurable, allowing up to 32K sandboxes at the cost of some additional overhead.
 At the moment, we have measured overheads of ~9-10% on x86-64 for full sandboxing.

-These performance numbers compare favorably to similar systems like Native Client, which has overheads of ~16%, and WebAssembly, which has overheads of ~15-20% when AOT-compiled with LLVM, or closer to ~50% with Wasmtime (secure JIT).
-At the same time, LFI's approach is significantly more secure than Wasm because it does not require trusting an optimizing JIT or AOT compiler.

 # Technical Summary